 Blue Hole is often considered the crown jewel of the property.
-Known for its pristine blue water, deep sections, and remarkable Canyon vistas, this site also features a very popular jump.
+Known for its pristine blue water, deep sections, and remarkable Canyon vistas, this site features a very popular jump and maintains depth between 12-18 feet, excluding rock shelves, which are between 2-4 feet deep.
 There are no boundary ropes at this site.